svermeulen/vim-yoink/README.md

 ## Mappings

-Note that there are no default mappings.
-Yoink will automatically record all yanks into a history by observing the `TextYankPost` autocommand added in Neovim and Vim 8+.
-But you will need to define some mappings to navigate this history.
+Note that Yoink will not affect the way Vim behaves after initially installing it.
+You have to add some maps or enable one of the optional settings to produce an effect.

-You will at least want to define maps for paste and swap paste:
+For example, if you want to add a key to swap the most recent paste around in the yank history:

 ```viml
 nmap <c-n> <plug>(YoinkPostPasteSwapBack)